Akihiko-Fuji/ser2key/README.md

 Error handling with notifications for missing configuration or serial connection issues.
 The program utilizes libraries like pyautogui for keyboard simulation, pyperclip for clipboard management, serial for serial communication, and pystray for the system tray icon functionality.

-The key feature of barcode readers, especially when reading QR codes, is their ability to expand at high speed.
+The key feature of barcode readers, especially when reading QR codes, is their ability to convert at ultra high speed.
-One of the most useful features is that the output speed when retrieving strings containing Japanese characters,Chinese characters, Korean characters from QR codes is significantly faster than that of other tools.
+One of the most useful features is that the output speed when retrieving strings containing Japanese characters, Japanese half-width kana character, Chinese characters, Korean characters from QR codes is significantly faster than that of other tools.

+The program has been tested on Windows.
+Because the program is resident in the task tray, etc., the program needs to be modified when used on other operating systems.